Foundations of Meditation

 Week 1

-Learn the basics of meditation posture and other foundations for meditation, discover the Mindfulness of Breathing meditation practise
+Learn the basics of meditation posture and other foundations for meditation.
+Discover the Mindfulness of Breathing meditation practice.

 Week 2

-Hear about the Buddha's teaching on the second arrow on how to work with and overcome discomfort and pain in our physical and emotional experience
+Hear about the Buddha's teaching on the 'second arrow'.
+Learn how to work with and overcome discomfort and pain in our physical and emotional experience.

 Week 3

-Learn the 5 hindrances to deepening our concentration in meditation and the 5 antidotes to apply to those hindrances
+Learn the five hindrances to deepening our concentration in meditation and the five antidotes to apply to those hindrances.

 Week 4